kindlyops/havengrc/keycloak-service-providers/README.md

 -   ADMIN modify user orgnization role assignment (from one role to another)
 -   ADMIN add a role? or hard-code in SQL?

+## Custom funnel verify email

+To send the verify email for a user created as part of the gradual registration funnel

+    # TODO: figure out how to pass the user we are verifying
+    export TOKEN=`./get-token`
+    curl -v -H "Authorization: Bearer \$TOKEN" -X POST http://localhost:2015/auth/realms/havendev/haven/funnel/verify-email

 ## Development

 For local development here is a handy to deploy updated code for the SPI